ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 CelebA 32x32 - Sample of runs at 32x32 resolution with varying architectures

+LSUN 64x64 - Sample of runs at 64x64 resolution with varying architectures

 # MNIST DCGANs as Labeled Image Generators
 MNIST Experiment - DCGANs are trained using a subset of training data, generators are used to generate training data and an EfficientNetB0 is trained using the generated data.
 Full dataset with augmentation used as benchmark.